Following are a number of back-translations as well as a sample translation for translators of Psalm 89:46:

 - Laarim:

-and he makes the matters in which you want all to be done.”
+he makes the earth to shake.”
 (Source: Laarim Back Translation)

 - Nyakyusa-Ngonde (back-translation into Swahili):